vectorgrp/sil-kit/docs/configuration/configuration.rst

 The Participant Configuration File
 =======================================

-Simulation participants of the Vector SilKit can be configured via a YAML/JSON file, often referred to as *participant configuration*, ``SilKitConfig.json``, or ``SilKitConfig.yaml``.
+Simulation participants of the Vector SIL Kit can be configured via a YAML/JSON file, often referred to as *participant configuration*, ``SilKitConfig.json``, or ``SilKitConfig.yaml``.
 A configuration file is optional, it is intended to be used to configure behavior and connections of a simulation participant that was distributed in binary form.